Uno Stacko

 UNO Stacko is one of the many variations of the card game Uno.
 This game is a block-stacking tower game which combines the gameplay of Uno and that of Jenga.
-There are two versions of the game: the earlier version requires the use of a die, while later versions eliminate the die, making the game play closer to Jenga.
+There are two versions of the game: the earlier version requires the use of a dice, while later versions eliminate the dice, making the game play closer to Jenga.

 Gameplay

 Uno Stacko is played in a similar style to Jenga.
-There are 51 Uno Stacko blocks in each set, typically made of plastic and are colored red, yellow, green, blue and violet.
+There are 45 Uno Stacko blocks in each set, typically made of plastic and are colored red, yellow, green, blue and violet.
 Earlier versions of the game have the blocks numbered 1 to 4, while later versions added blocks bearing the Draw Two, Reverse, and Skip symbols.
 Later versions also include purple Wild blocks, which serve the same purpose as the Wild and Wild Draw Four cards in the parent game.
 Unlike Jenga blocks however, they look like hollow girders, making the tower more unstable as the game progresses.

-The earlier versions of Uno Stacko include a die, called the Uno Cube, the faces of which bear the following:
+The earlier versions of Uno Stacko include a dice, called the Uno Cube, the faces of which bear the following: